mdda/deep-learning-workshop/README.md

 This repo will include the source to build a VM to be used for the Workshop participants.

-The VM itself will include (subject to change) :
+The VM itself will include (may change) :

 * Jupyter (iPython's successor)
   * Running as a server available to the host machine's browser
 * Data
   * MNIST training and test sets
   * Trained model from one of the 'big' ImageNet winners
+  * Data directory will live inside image (heavy reliance on people being able to do VirtualBox)
 * Tool chain (mostly Python-oriented)
   * Choice 1 : Tensorflow / Keras
   * Fallback : Theano / Lasagne / Keras (not Caffe)